commercelayer/commercelayer-docs-api/resources/customer_password_resets/list_customer_password_resets.md

 ---
-description: How to fetch a collection of customer password resets via API
+description: How to fetch a list of customer password resets via API
 ---

 # List all customer password resets